granth1406/HackIndia-Spark-7-2025-MetaQuacks/README.md

 ## 📄 License

-This project is for educational/hackathon purposes and does not currently use a formal open-source license.
+This project is for hackathon purposes and does not currently use a formal open-source license.